-- Handler and dog must have completed the Pawsitive Teams Therapy Dog Prep School.
-Click here for Prep School Registration Form.
+- The Handler and dog must have completed the Pawsitive Teams Therapy Dog Prep School.
+Click here for Prep School details and the Prep School Registration Form.

-- Handler must submit Therapy Dog Volunteer Application.
-Click here to fill out Therapy Volunteer Application Form
+- The Handler must submit the Therapy Dog Volunteer Application.
+Click here to fill out the Dog Therapy Volunteer Application Form.

 - All volunteers must complete the background check through Pawsitive Teams.

-- A veterinarian must submit report of annual examination and proof of current vaccinations.
+- A veterinarian must submit report of annual examination and proof of current vaccinations for the dog.